parallel-ml/docs/docs/getting-started/speaker-mic.md

 # Speaker and Mic Setup
+Author: Ramyad
+Date: 7/25/2019

+- List All devices: `cat /proc/asound/cards`

 - List all Playback Devices `aplay -l`
   See your card and device number
+  Note: you need to set volume `alsamixer -c <card_number>`
+  Note: you can also use `pacmd set-source-volume <index> <volume>`

-- List all Recording Devices `arecord -l`
+- List all Recording Devices `arecord -l` or `pacmd list-sources`
     See your card and device number

+- Control devices with `alsamixer`, use F6 to select your device:wq

 - Set your Recording and Playback Device as the Default PCM Devices, in `/etc/asound.conf`